Volumetrics-io/mrjs/README.md

 ## Overview

 MR.js is a Mixed Reality first, webXR UI library meant to bootstrap spatail web app development.
-It implements much of the foundational work so that developers can spend less time implementing the basics and more time building their app.
+It implements much of the foundational work so that developers can spend less time on the basics and more time on their app.

 # Features